PrSeo7/prseo7.github.io/neko_japanese/PRIVACY_POLICY.md

-# Privacy Policy for Baby Japanese
+# Privacy Policy for Neko Japanese

 **Last Updated: November 16, 2025**

 ## Overview

-Baby Japanese ("we", "our", or "the app") is committed to protecting your privacy.
+Neko Japanese ("we", "our", or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and protect information when you use our mobile application.

 ## Information We Collect

 ### Analytics Data
-We use Firebase Analytics and Google AdMob to collect anonymous usage data, including:
+We use Firebase Analytics to collect anonymous usage data, including:
 - App usage statistics (features used, session duration)
 - Device information (device type, OS version, language settings)
 - Crash reports and performance data

-### Advertising Data
-We display advertisements through Google AdMob, which may collect:
-- Advertising identifiers (IDFA on iOS)
-- Device information for ad personalization
-- Ad interaction data
+**Important**: All data collected is anonymous and NOT linked to your identity.

 ## Information We DO NOT Collect